mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 ### Design frameworks using stages & project based learning (PBL)

-As identified by they systemic review of CGD&P [@denner_does_2019], the design-built-test pedagogy is common in this field found in 30 out of 68 studies.
-The exemplar given in this review highlights the approach of Globaloria programme which structures project work around an iterative cycle of stages of play, plan, prototype, program, publish.
-Many similar frameworks exist in diverse areas of production including computer science [@pereira_design_2018], engineering [@winarno_steps_2020-1], design thinking [@dam_5_2024] and project based learning.
-Addressing the domain of design thinking, Figure 2.x shows a graphical representation of design thinking stages from the Institute of Design at Stanford dschool [@dam_5_2024].
+As identified by the systemic review of CGD&P [@denner_does_2019], the design-built-test pedagogy is common in this field found in 30 out of 68 studies.
+The design-build-test exemplar cited in that review highlighted the approach of Globaloria programme.
+Globaloria structures project work around an iterative cycle of design stages namely: play, plan, prototype, program, and publish.
+Many similar frameworks exist in diverse areas of production including computer science [@pereira_design_2018], engineering [@winarno_steps_2020-1], design processes [@dam_5_2024] and project based learning.
+Addressing the domain of design thinking, Figure 2.x includes a graphical representation of design thinking stages from the Institute of Design at Stanford dschool [@dam_5_2024].
 The stages are be described in the following way: Empathise - learn about the audience; Define - sharpen key questions; Ideate - Brainstorm and create solutions; Prototype - build representations of one or more ideas; Test - test ideas and gain user feedback.

 <!-- ![Figure 2.x.
 Design thinking via design stages model from Stanford dschool](./Pictures/designthinkingchart_orig.png){width=90%} -->